We’ll send you our company updates and latest news. Subscribe for free by completing the form below.

 Biotechnology comes from a combination of two words.
 If you thought “biology and technology,” you’re correct.
 A biotechnologist uses biological processes to create products.

 Enzymes and microorganisms are some of the most common biological ingredients.
 Beer is one simple example of a biotech product.
+If you’re interested in biochemistry then you’ll like the biochemistry career prospects guide we have.

 Average base salary: £34,112 a year